 You can find paradise in Thailand, rest assured.
 You don’t even need to have a Thailand travel guide with you.
 Just visit the places I have suggested here.

 For me, the magical paradises in Thailand turned out to be Krabi and the beautiful island of Ko Phi-Phi Don.

-Thailand should 100% be at the top of your overseas holiday wish list if you’ve never been there before and want an adventurous experience of a lifetime.
+Thailand should 100% be at the top of your overseas holiday wish list if you’ve never been there before.
+If you want an adventurous experience of a lifetime, you need to go.

 Thailand is fantastic!
 The cuisine in Thailand is delicious and Thai people are friendly, which makes it the perfect paradise for adventure seekers.